pykeen/pykeen/docs/source/tutorial/running_ablation.rst

 Run an Ablation Study With Your Own Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We showed to run an ablation study with PyKEEN integrated dataset.
+We showed how to run an ablation study with a PyKEEN integrated dataset.
 Now you are asking yourself, whether you can
 run ablations studies with your own data?
 Yes, you can!
 It requires a minimal change compared to the previous configuration: